alexdelorenzo/cheapbook/README.md

 ## Configuration
 Open `base.py` with a text editor.
 Read the comments before each variable and then configure.
 Save the file.

-Unless you are looking for the same MacBook as me, you will want to change the two following variables:
+Unless you are looking for the same MacBook as I am, you will want to change the two following variables:
 - `FIND_TERMS` -> a tuple of exact phrases to match in the listing
 - `MODEL_REFURB_URL` -> url of the page to check